 Unless you are a national of a majority English speaking country, your English language qualification must be no more than three and a half years old from the start of the month in which the degree you are applying to study begins.
 If you are using an IELTS, PTE Academic, TOEFL or Trinity ISE test, it must be no more than two years old on the first of the month in which the degree begins, regardless of your nationality.

 This information is part of a government initiative to enhance the material that higher education institutions provide about their degree programmes.

 It is one of many sources of information which will enable you to make an informed decision on what and where to study.

-Please note that some programmes do not have Unistats data available.
+Please note that some programmes do not have Discover Uni data available.

-You will need to purchase specialist equipment such as a laptop.
+You will need to buy specialist equipment such as a laptop.
 You will also have to pay for: